usnistgov/BF/content/Team/_index.md

         </tr>
         <tr>
           <td>{{< img src="images/SM.png" height="530" >}}</td>
-          <td>Sara Moshtari is a PhD student at Rochester Institute of Technology (RIT).
-She received her M.S. in software engineering
+          <td>Sara Moshtari is a Ph.D. student at Rochester Institute of Technology (RIT).
+She received her M.S. in Software Engineering
             from Shiraz University in 2013.
 Her research interests include software security, data-driven software analysis, software vulnerability detection, and machine learning.
 She is also a software developer and works with different programming languages.